 6.40.3 Mechanism of failure

 The value of generics comes from having a single piece of code that supports some behaviour in a type independent manner.
-This simplifies development and maintenance of the code.
-It should also assist in the understanding of the code during review and maintenance, by providing the same behaviour for all types with which it is instantiated.
+This simplifies development and maintenance of the code, and assists in the understanding of the code during review and maintenance, by providing the same behaviour for all types with which it is instantiated.

 Problems arise when the use of a generic actually makes the code harder to understand during review and maintenance, by not providing consistent behaviour.